15 Sydney Opera House Facts

 - The shell roof sections are made of 2194 pre-cast concrete totalling a weight of 15 tons.

-- The roof is covered with 1million self-cleaning glazed granite tiles from a Swedish producer, 6200 square meters of glass panels and 645 km of electrical cables.
+- The roof is covered with 1 million self-cleaning glazed granite tiles from a Swedish producer, 6200 square meters of glass panels and 645 km of electrical cables.

-- Performances range from opera, dance, musicals, plays to various performing arts and TV shows, conferences, courses, etc.
+- Performances range from opera, dance, musicals, and plays to various performing arts and TV shows, conferences, courses, etc.

 - In 2004 the former reception hall was redesigned by Utzon and renamed after him: The Utzon room is the only authentic interior design by Utzon.

 From Denmark, Jørn Utzon commented: The naming gives me the greatest pleasure and satisfaction.
-I don’t think you can give me more joy as the Architect.
+I don’t think you can give me more joy as an Architect.
 It supersedes any medal of any kind that I could get and have got.

 Best places for taking Sydney Opera House Photos

 There are many places where you can view it and take photos.
-There is a viewing point named the Southern Pylon Lookout of the Sydney Harbour Bridge, which is popular among visitors for a clear view of the Opera House.
+There is a viewing point named the Southern Pylon Lookout of the Sydney Harbour Bridge, popular among visitors for a clear view of the Opera House.

 Best Vantage Points for taking Sydney Opera House Pictures: